hande-qmc/hande/documentation/manual/tutorials/solids.rst

     plt.ylabel('Correlation energy/' + r'$E_h$')

 It is worth noting that the projected energy is in fact a complex quantity, whose imaginary part evaluates to zero in a non-trivial way [Booth13]_.
-For the plot (as well as the following analysis) we calculate the result by only using real parts of both :math:`\sum_j H_{0j} N_j(\tau)` and :math:`N_0(\tau)`, using the fact that
+For the plot we calculate the result by only using real parts of both :math:`\sum_j H_{0j} N_j(\tau)` and :math:`N_0(\tau)`, using the fact that

 :math:`E(\tau) = \Re\left(\frac{\sum_j H_{0j} N_j(\tau)}{N_0(\tau)}\right) = \frac{\Re\left(\sum_j H_{0j} N_j(\tau)\right)}{\Re\left(N_0(\tau)\right)}`

 where the second equality holds provided that imaginary part of :math:`E(\tau)` is zero.

+The reblocking analysis uses magnitudes rather than real parts as this prevents problems with potential changes of phase during the calculation.
+Neverthless, for a well behaved calculation such as the one presented here, it is found that reblocking using real parts would give identical results.

 In any case, the shift remains a strictly real measure of the correlation energy [#]_.

 To analyse the calculation we can use reblock_hande.py script: